 Working Papers

-Presented at: The Asian Bureau of Finance and Economic Research 2025 Annual Conference (poster, scheduled), The 2025 RCEA International Conference in Economics, Econometrics, and Finance (scheduled), The International Banking, Economics, and Finance Association (IBEFA) Summer Meeting at the 2025 WEAI Conference (scheduled), The 2025 MRS International Risk Conference (scheduled)
+Presented at: The Asian Bureau of Finance and Economic Research 2025 Annual Conference (poster) · The 2025 RCEA International Conference in Economics, Econometrics, and Finance · The International Banking, Economics, and Finance Association (IBEFA) Summer Meeting 2025 · Research Symposium on Finance and Economics 2025 · The 2025 MRS International Risk Conference · NFA 2025 (poster) · SFA 2025 (scheduled)

 2. Tax Evasion in Relational Contracts